manish0x11/checklist/README.md

-# 🌐 My Django Web App
+# 🌐 Simple Checklist Web App

 A simple Django-based web application for adding tasks to a checklist